63BeetleSmurf/PinnyNotes/README.md

   - JSON: Prettify JSON.
   - List: Enumerate, Dash (markdown), sort ascending or descending or remove list markers.
   - Quote: Wrap text with double or single quotes.
+  - Slash: Toggle or remove forward and back slashes.
   - Split: Split a lines into multiple line by a comma, space, tab or highlighted text.
   - Trim: Trim whitespace from start or/and end of each line or remove all blank lines.